Marguerite Abouet

-Marguerite Abouet (born 1971) is an Ivorian writer of bandes dessinées, best known for her graphic novel series Aya and Akissi.
+Marguerite Abouet (born 1971) is the pen name of Patricia N’gbandjui, an Ivorian-French writer of bandes dessinées and film-director, best known for her graphic novel series Aya and Akissi.

 Biography

 Abouet was born in 1971 in Abidjan, Côte d'Ivoire, and at the age of 12 she and her brother moved to France to their great uncle.
-She currently lives in Romainville, a suburb of Paris, with her husband, illustrator Clément Oubrerie (who illustrates her graphic concepts), and their young son.
+She currently lives in Romainville, a suburb of Paris with her son.
+Her husband, illustrator Clément Oubrerie, illustrated her graphic concepts (he passed away in 2026).

 She worked as a legal assistant in Paris while writing her first graphic novel, Aya.
 Abouet had tried to write novels for young people, but she gave up in frustration with what she perceived to be the constraints put on the genre by the publishers.
 She left her job as a legal assistant to concentrate on writing full-time.

 Abouet's Ayabooks have been translated into 15 languages.
 Other works by Abouet include the children's book Akissi: Attaque de Chats (2010).
 In addition to her writing, she runs Des livres pour tous (Books for All), an organization that builds and supports libraries in Africa to promote literacy education for African children.
+In 2016, she was awarded a distinction of the "Ordre des Arts et des Lettres," a French distinction recognnizing significant contributions to the arts and literature.
+In 2023, she was awarded a distinction of the "Ordre national du Mérite."